 1.2.2.
 Adult Fish Migration Timing & Counting.

 1.2.2.1.
 Upstream migrants are present throughout the year and adult passage facilities are operated year-round.
-Counting of adult salmon, steelhead, bull trout, lamprey , and shad occurs during the dates defined for the current year in Table JDA-3 and daily counts are posted online.
-The presence of other species (i.e., sturgeon, grass carp, Atlantic salmon, etc.) are recorded as comments and reported in the Annual Fish Passage Report.
+Counting of adult salmon, steelhead, bull trout, and lamprey occurs during the dates defined for the current year in Table JDA-3 and daily counts are posted online.
+The presence of other species (i.e., sturgeon, chum salmon, pink salmon, etc.) are recorded as comments and reported in the Annual Fish Passage Report.

 Comments: